ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/04b-implementing-sorted-sets-using-arrays.md

 ### Implementing sets using sorted arrays

 ::: TODO
+- Prio 1: some text is duplicated in 05-analysis...
 - Prio 1: move complexity analysis to separate section for the whole chapter
 :::